 Chelten House Products donated pasta and marinara sauce each month, worth approximately $25,000 for the year.

-Quaker Valley Foods provided donations of frozen poultry over $10,000 to the Choice Food Program at Kleinlife.
+Quaker Valley Foods provided donations of frozen poultry over $10,000 to the Mitzvah Food Program’s Northeast pantry Kleinlife.

 228 individuals in Greater Philadelphia gave gifts totaling $148,460, 35% of the Mitzvah Food Program’s total cash revenue.